 Contact us to arrange your FREE initial consultation

-Asbestosis is a very specific condition that refers to fibrosis of the lungs caused from breathing in asbestos fibres over many years.
-The term asbestosis is often misused to describe almost any asbestos related condition which can be confusing.
+Asbestosis is a very specific condition that refers to fibrosis of the lungs caused by breathing in asbestos fibres over many years.
+The term asbestosis is often misused to describe almost any asbestos-related condition, which can be confusing.

 It is usually individuals who have had significant exposure to asbestos, over several years, who go on to develop asbestosis.
-The effects normally appear 20 years or more after exposure.
-It can cause breathlessness and may become more severe over time.
+The effects normally appear after twenty years or more of exposure to asbestos.
+Asbestosis may cause breathlessness and can become more severe over time, and unfortunately, currently there is no cure.

 Call our specialist legal teams Monday - Friday, 9:00 - 17.30 for free, no obligation advice.